FREQUENTLY ASKED QUESTIONS

-Interested women can sign up on the COB list as a way to show their interest to sororities that are under total.
-There is also a list of chapters who are eligible to participate on the Panhellenic website that you can contact to express your interest: https://www.uwpanhellenic.com/continuous-open-bidding.
+Interested members can sign up on the COB list as a way to show their interest to sororities that are under total.
+There is a list of chapters who are eligible to participate on the Panhellenic website that you can contact to express your interest: https://www.uwpanhellenic.com/continuous-open-bidding.
 You do not have to sign up on the COB list to participate.
-Women can join sororities that are participating in COB because of connections they have with friends they make through class or campus activities and have not signed up on the COB list.
+Potential members can join sororities that are participating in COB because of connections they have with friends they make through class or campus activities and have not signed up on the COB list.

 What is a Recruitment Counselor?

 A recruitment counselor (RC) is a member of a Panhellenic sorority on campus that serves on our recruitment staff to provide you support and help facilitate the process of recruitment.
-These women disaffiliate from their sorority to provide you an unbiased look at our Panhellenic community.
-This means that she does not have any contact with her sorority during the week, is not involved in her sororities membership selection and will not be able to share with you what sorority she is in.
-You will be placed in an RC group with two to three Recruitment Counselors who will help to answer your questions, be a confidant, serve as a sounding board, or whatever else you might need during the week.
-She is an excellent resource to you as woman going through recruitment.
+These members disaffiliate from their sorority to provide you an unbiased look at our Panhellenic community.
+You will be placed in an RC group with three to four Recruitment Counselors who will help to answer your questions, be a confidant, serve as a sounding board, or whatever else you might need during the week.
+They are an excellent resource for you as you go through recruitment.

-If I join a certain sorority and feel that it is not the best fit for me, can I quit and rush another sorority?
+If I join a certain sorority and feel that it is not the best fit for me, can I quit and rejoin another sorority?

-Do I have to live on-campus for FFR?
+Do I have to live on-campus for Primary Recruitment?